Tert0/cryptic-mobile-flutter/README.md

-# Cryptic Mobile Branch from Heatdream
+# Cryptic Mobile Branch from Tert0

-This is the Branch from heatdream
+This is the Branch from Tert0

 ## Getting Started